Sign in

 Digital Nomad Visas for Portugal

 Portugal attracts many digital nomads, partly due to the ease of obtaining either a temporary resident visa (also known as a D7 passive income visa) or a residence permit for independent workers and entrepreneurs.
 This will allow you to legally stay for one year, but you'll have the option to renew for up to 5 years.
 After that, you'll be eligible for permanent residency.
-Read our full guide to the D7 Visa here.
+Read our full guide to the D7 Visa here and D8 visa here.

 Staying in Portugal?
 Check out Outsite locations in Lisbon Intendente, Lisbon Cais do Sodre, Cascais, Ericeira, Porto, Sagres, and Madeira.